Antra/data-science-tools/README.md

   - replace missing values with 0/mean/median or something else appropriate
 - Drop irrelevant and 'dangerous' columns

+# Linear Regression
+Score with sklearn.metrics and get:
+- Mean Absolute Error (MAE) - the mean of the absolute value of the error
+- Mean Square Error (MSE) - the mean of the squared errors
+- Root Mean Square Error (RMSE) - the root of the mean of the squared errors

 # Random Forest Regression
 My Random Forest Regressor example is from [Kaggle](https://www.kaggle.com/nsrose7224/random-forest-regressor-accuracy-0-91).